High Frame Rate Video Reconstruction based on an Event Camera: Experiment

 Compared with state-of-the-art deblurring methods, our method achieves superior results.
-In comparison to existing event-based image reconstruction methods \cite{Reinbacher16bmvc, Scheerlinck18accv, pan2018bringing}, our reconstructed images are not only more realistic but also contain richer details.
-For more deblurring results and {\bf high-temporal resolution videos} please go to our \href{https://github.com/panpanfei/Bringing-a-Blurry-Frame-Alive-at-High-Frame-Rate-with-an-Event-Camera}{home page}.
+In comparison to existing event-based image reconstruction methods \cite{Reinbacher16bmvc, Scheerlinck18accv, Pan_2019_CVPR,Rebecq_2019_CVPR}, our reconstructed images are not only more realistic but also contain richer details.
+For more deblurring results and {\bf high-temporal resolution videos}, please visit our \href{https://github.com/panpanfei/Bringing-a-Blurry-Frame-Alive-at-High-Frame-Rate-with-an-Event-Camera}{home page}.